Tom DeMarchi, Director

 Fort Myers, FL.
 33965-6565

-Steve Almond is the author the story collections My Life in Heavy Metal and The Evil B.B.
-Chow, the novel Which Brings Me to You (with Julianna Baggott), and the non-fiction books Candyfreak and (Not That You Asked).
+Steve Almond is the author the story collections My Life in Heavy Metal, The Evil B.B.
+Chow, and God Bless America, the novel Which Brings Me to You (with Julianna Baggott), and the non-fiction books, the best-selling Candyfreak and (Not That You Asked).
 His memoir Rock and Roll Will Save Your Life was published in Spring 2010.
+His most recent book, Against Football, an anguished manifesto about the dubious morality of being a football fan, will be released in fall 2014.
 He also, crazily, self-published three books: This Won't Take But a Minute, Honey, which is composed of 30 very brief stories, and 30 very brief essays on the psychology and practice of writing; Letters From People Who Hate Me, a collection of letters and responses between Steve and his indignant readers; and Bad Poetry, a collection of previously unpublished verse and accompanying self-criticism.
-Lookout Books is publishing Almond's story collection God Bless America in October 2011.
-He lives outside Boston with his wife, two children, and mounting debt.
+Almond lives outside Boston with his wife, three children, and mounting debt.
 For more on Steve Almond, including music recommendations, visit: www.stevealmondjoy.com

 MK Asante is a bestselling author, award-winning filmmaker, hip-hop artist, and professor who CNN calls "a master storyteller and major creative force."
 Asante is the author of the critically acclaimed memoir Buck, described by Maya Angelou as "A story of surviving and thriving with passion, compassion, wit, and style."
 Buck is a Barnes & Noble Discover Great New Writers selection and an NAACP Image Award – Outstanding Literary Work nominee.
 His other books are It's Bigger Than Hip Hop, Beautiful.
 And Ugly Too, and Like Water Running Off My Back.
 Asante is a Sundance Feature Film Fellow for the movie adaptation of Buck.
 Asante directed The Black Candle, a prize-winning Starz TV movie.
 He wrote and produced the film 500 Years Later, winner of five international film festival awards, and produced the multi award-winning film Motherland.
 Called "the voice of a new generation" by Essence, he has been featured on the CBS Early Show, NBC News, BBC, NPR, BET, and MTV.
 He was selected as a MSNBC The Grio 100 History Makers in the Making.
 Asante's essays have been published in USA Today, Huffington Post, San Francisco Chronicle, and the New York Times.
 He recently made his debut as a hip hop artist on the song "Godz N The Hood" featuring Talib Kweli.
 His inspirational story "The Blank Page" is featured in the #1 New York Times Bestseller, Chicken Soup for the Soul: 20th Anniversary Edition.
 Asante is a tenured professor of creative writing and film in the Department of English and Language Arts at Morgan State University.
 For more on Asante, visit www.mkasante.com